Three Men in a Boat: Other works of literature

 Gita sul Tevere (Tre uomini su un barcone in compagnia di un cane non proprio di razza) [A Trip on the Tiber (Three men on a boat with a not-so-purebred dog)]".

 (ISBN 978-8891116277) is an Italian humorous book inspired by this novel.

 Science fiction author Connie Willis paid tribute to Jerome's novel in her own 1997 Hugo Award–winning book To Say Nothing of the Dog.
 Her time-travelling protagonist also takes an ill-fated voyage on the Thames with two humans and a dog as companions, and encounters George, Harris, 'J' and Montmorency.
 The title of Willis's novel refers to the full title of the original book.

 Fantasy author Harry Turtledove wrote a set of stories in which Jerome's characters encounter supernatural creatures: "Three Men and a Vampire" and "Three Men and a Werewolf" were published in Some Time Later: Fantastic Voyages in Alternate Worlds (2017).
 "Three Men and a Sasquatch" was published in Next Stop on the #13 in 2019.

 Anne Youngson wrote Three Women and a Boat (Penguin, 2021), about three middle-aged strangers setting off on an adventure in a narrowboat.
 The novel was chosen for BBC Radio 2 Book Club.

-In 'L’amica genial by Elena Ferrante, a copy of Tre uomini in barca by Jerome K. Jerome is awarded to protagonist Elena Greco as 4th prize for most frequent use of the local library.
+In L’amica geniale by Elena Ferrante, a copy of Tre uomini in barca by Jerome K. Jerome is awarded to protagonist Elena Greco as 4th prize for most frequent use of the local library.

+The 2022 novel Roman fleuve by the French writer Philibert Humm is partially a hommage to Three Men in a Boat and follows three friends who travel along the Seine in canoes.